What is belonging?

 That feeling comes from the people and the environment created around you.
 Belonging is the space where you can be yourself, thrive, feel good.
 And with or without triangles, we need it.

-Why does Belonging Matter?
+Why is Belonging Important?

 It’s deep in our design as humans